So, say you’ve already tried Marie Kondo-ing to #sparkjoy, but you are wanting to learn more on how to reduce the trash

 Look around at the food you regularly buy and note how many items have wrappers that turns into packaging waste.
 Ask yourself if there is an alternative food you could buy instead.
 Could you make it yourself?

 Some states and cities have already banned the use of plastic straws in restaurants.
-It’s easy to replace straws in your home with reusable stainless steel ones.
+It’s easy to replace them in your home with stainless steel reusable straws.

 ♻️ It’s not hard to shop eco-friendly and cut down on your carbon footprint!
 Check out these practical, sustainable, and environmentally responsible ways to shop sustainably today.

 The bathroom is another room in our homes where we end up unnecessarily generating a lot of trash.
 It’s possible to still have all the shampoo, soap, and other toiletries we need while greatly reducing what we throw away.

 If you catch a lot of colds, you are constantly generating waste throwing away tissues.
 When you switch to handkerchiefs, you’ll find it’s easy to just wash them and keep a fresh supply.

 While many aren’t quite daring enough to try this, if you want to be truly sustainable, the family cloth should be considered.
 Put a small hamper and several strips of clean cloth by each toilet so (despite how the name sounds) each person has their own cloth.
 Once you’re in the habit, you might never go back to toilet paper.

 23. Use reusable menstrual cups

 Let’s face it, when women throw away tampons and pads every month, it adds a lot of waste to your home.
 Many women have switched to menstrual cups with great success and save a lot of money as well.

 Safety razors work even better than disposables and don’t need to be constantly thrown away.

 25. Make your own cleaning products